-Services of clinical psychologists, professionals from psychiatric social work, and professionals from psychiatric nursing can be utilized for the purpose of awareness, identification, and counseling of persons with substance use disorders.
+Services of clinical psychologists, professionals from psychiatric social work and professionals from psychiatric nursing can be utilized for the purpose of awareness, identification, counselling of persons with substance use disorders.

-Short-term courses (for example, under the Indira Gandhi National Open University-IGNOU) can be designed to increase human resources for counseling services and work at the community level.
-This would enable services to be provided at a larger scale to those who use substances or have issues related to behavioral addiction.
+Short-term courses (for example, under IGNOU) can be designed to increase human resources for counselling services and work at community level.
+This would enable services to be provided at a larger scale to those who use substances, or have issues related to behavioural addiction.

-Furthermore, there needs to be efforts to enhance knowledge about substance use disorders in the general population.
-More awareness about these disorders, putting in the context of harms associated with them and the help available for treatment, would be helpful.
-Coupled with this, stigma reduction measures would help to de-stigmatize substance use disorders and enable greater acceptability of treatment.
+Furthermore, there need to be efforts to enhance knowledge about substance use disorders in the general population.
+More awareness about these disorders, putting in the context of harms associated with them and the help available for treatment would be helpful.
+Coupled with this, stigma reduction measures would help to de-stigmatize the substance use disorders and enable greater acceptability of treatment.

 While drawing and implementing policies, one has to consider the social needs and expectations.
-The perceptions of the community and their expectations should be factored while framing programs and implementation.
+The perceptions of the community and their expectations should be factored in while framing programs and implementation.
 Social marketing and social engagement need to be implemented to improve the outcomes of policies.
 The experience from previous programs has suggested that corrective measures may be required to improve community engagement and delivery of services.

-Key issues/gaps identified in the current infrastructure, facilities, technologies, policies, programs, etc., in the country in the context of the problem/health issue
+6.2.
+Key issues/ gaps identified in the current infrastructure, facilities, technologies, policies, programs etc. in the country in context of the problem/health issue

-Key gaps in the current infrastructure, facilities, technologies, policies, and programs include:
+Key gaps in current infrastructure, facilities, technologies, policies, programs include:

-1. Lack of adequate facilities and evidence-based treatment available to provide treatment for substance use disorder.

-- 2. Lack of knowledge and skills in medical personnel to address substance use disorder - 3.
+- 1. Lack of adequate facilities and evidence-based treatment available to provide treatment for substance use disorder. - 2.
+Lack of knowledge and skills in medical personnel to address substance use disorder - 3.
 Different agencies to deal with different aspects of substance use disorders - 4.
-Non uniform policies on alcohol - 5.
-Lack of awareness regarding available treatment for substance use disorders and behavioral addiction - 6.
-Lack of community support for treatment, support, and aftercare for people with substance use disorders - 7.
-Lack of regulation of some centers that cater to people with substance use disorders resulting in the mistreatment of people with substance use disorders - 8.
+Non-uniform policies on alcohol - 5.
+Lack of awareness regarding available treatment for substance use disorders and behavioural addiction - 6.
+Lack of community support for treatment, support and aftercare for people with substance use disorders - 7.
+Lack of regulation of some centres that cater to people with substance use disorders resulting in the mistreatment of people with substance use disorders - 8.
 Lack of due emphasis/focus on substance use disorders at the state level (which is responsible for health) in the midst of competing priorities.

-Key issues/gaps identified in current financial inputs, etc., in the country in the context of the problem/health issue
+6.3 Key issues/ gaps identified in current financial inputs etc. in the country in context of the problem/health issue